frippz/fractal-starter-kit/README.md

 I made this starter kit for myself, but you are more than welcome to use it for your own projects.

+## Requirements

+This project has been built with Node.js 10.15.0.
+Lower versions might work just fine, but it’s untested.
+The plan is to have it running on current LTS versions, at the very least.

 ## Getting started

 **1.** Install dependencies: